 Thanks to my research of over two decades, I have noticed clear patterns in people’s lives.
 Siblings, who had the same kind of upbringing, went to the same school and had the same teachers are totally different from each other.
 That is because their souls carry different Karma.
 We need to remember that our birth is not something caused by us, but it happened.
 We brought nothing into this world.
 Nothing belongs to us.
 The soul descends into a tiny zygote.
 This zygote grows into a foetus, is born as a baby, lives as a child and an adult, and when the time comes, it dies.
 Our physical body is the only thing that will stay with us until it dies, and everything else that we ‘possess’ does not belong to us.

 My accident that I spoke about was only one of the five serious accidents that I met with, but I still continue to live a healthy life.
-This is because of two main reasons, firstly because my time to depart hasn’t come yet, and secondly because of the way I value, respect and care for the one and only belonging that I actually possess until my soul is ejected out of this body.
+This is because of two main reasons, firstly because my time to depart hasn’t come yet, and secondly because of the way I value, respect and care for my body, which is the one and only belonging that I actually possess until my soul is ejected out of it.

 I wrote back to the young man and convinced him that suicide, of course, is not cowardice, but it is a selfish act that apart from causing extreme sadness and sufferings to one’s near and dear ones, can have an extremely negative effect on one’s process of Karmic evolution.

 In English and in certain Romance languages such as Latin, French, Spanish, Italian, etc., the other name for the word gift is present, présent or presente.
 Therefore, the present is a present.
 Let us be thankful for it and enjoy it.

 Life is a gift – live it.